 Let's talk about hybrid work.

 The traditional 9 to 5 work philosophy is up for debate these days and with good reason.
-The aftermath of Covid-19 is resulting in organizations becoming more flexible to meet the demands of employees who want more time to create a better work-life balance.
-This could require new initiatives and organizational restructuring but is it worth the effort.
+The aftermath of Covid-19 is resulting in organizations becoming more flexible to meet the demands of employees who want more time to create a better work-life balance by.
+This could require new initiatives and organizational restructuring to accommodate employees to be able to work from everywhere but is it worth the effort.

 Let us tell you why.

 There is not an exact definition of the combined word: hybrid work, but it is a combination of the words:

 Hybrid meaning "a thing made by combining two different elements"

 And work "an activity, such as a job".